 The disadvantages of perfect binding are due to the kind of adhesive used.
 At one time, perfect bound books, if opened too far, would start to lose their pages, which would separate from the cover since there was very little glue holding them.

 Some glues dried out over time, making the bindings too stiff to open or, if you did open them, they would simply crack.

-Advances in adhesive technology look to have solved many of these problems.
-I recently looked at some books using a newer adhesive called PUR that uses a chemical reaction with the paper to create an almost permanent, very thin and flexible binding, and I plan to use this technology on a project I’ve got coming up.
+Advances in adhesive technology seem to have solved many of these problems.
+I recently looked at some books using a newer adhesive called PUR that uses a chemical reaction with the paper to create an almost permanent, very thin, and flexible binding, and I plan to use this technology on a project I’ve got coming up.

-To create a structurally strong binding that will last as long as the book itself, Smyth Sewing is a preferred method.
-Sewing the signatures together and glueing them to a strip of cloth before attaching a cover creates a strong binding in which each signature is still intact.
+To create a structurally strong book binding that will last as long as the book itself, Smyth sewing is a preferred method.
+Sewing the signatures together and gluing them to a strip of cloth before attaching a cover creates a strong binding in which each signature is still intact.